-Unfortunately, many SEOs tell me they either have no knowledge or the resources to implement the structured data markup themselves.
-As a result, they are forced to rely on the dev teams to do it (which, typically, means not getting the markup implemented for months on end!).
+Unfortunately, many SEOs tell me they either have no knowledge or the resources to create the structured data themselves.
+As a result, they are forced to rely on the dev teams to do it, which, if we're being honest, means not getting much implemented for months.

 Couple that with the constant changes to the markup and the need to update it on the site regularly, and the frustration many SEOs have with schema becomes painfully obvious.

 How Important is the Schema Markup?

 But because schema is highly technical, many SEOs wonder whether it's worth investing time and effort into.

 - Provide a better search experience: With semantic markup, search engines can understand, index, and rank content for relevant phrases.

 - Achieve higher rankings: Being able to understand the page’s content better will help Google to rank it for more relevant phrases, after all.